-When the wings of an aircraft are producing lift induced drag is present; in short no lift, no drag.
-This drag results from the down-wash by the wingtips and trailing edge vortices which tilt the lift backwards and increase the induced drag vector.
+When the wings of an aircraft are producing lift induced drag is ever present; in short no lift, no drag.
+This drag results from the down-wash by the wingtips and trailing edge vortices which tilt the lift vector backwards and thus increase the induced drag vector.

 The aircraft builder has some limited influence in these forms of drag but by clever thinking he can reduce this as much as possible and count on more performance or fuel savings.

-Induced drag will be at its maximum when airspeed is slow, thus with a large angle of attack.
-It decreases with increasing speed where parasite drag will increase to form the total drag of an aircraft.
+Induced drag will be at its maximum when airspeed is low, thus with a large angle of attack.
+It decreases with increasing speed where parasite drag will increase to cumulatively form the total drag of an aircraft.

 Armed with this knowledge the pilot can use this to increase the performance of his aircraft when flying the longest distance or remaining airborne for as long as possible.

 A number of factors are to blame for causing induced drag, namely: the wing shape or planform, aspect ratio (AR, length/ width of the wing) and coefficient lift (CL) which the pilot can influence by extending flaps and slats.

 The elliptical plan-form has the least amount of drag but its a bit more difficult to build compared to the straight wing of a Cessna 172.
-Contrary to that fact: The Spitfire, build in considerable numbers.
+Contrary to that fact: The Spitfire, was build in considerable numbers.
 Following the elliptical wing, we see the tapered wing and then the more common easy to build rectangular wing shape.

-The difference between a rectangular, straight wing compared to an elliptical wing is about 10% more induced drag for the straight wing.
+The difference between a rectangular, straight wing compared to an elliptical wing is about 10% more induced drag for the straight wing design.

-This is the wingspan / chord ratio and the higher this number the lower the amount of induced drag the wing creates.
+This is the wingspan divided by chord ratio and the higher this number the lower the amount of induced drag the wing creates.
 Gliders have small chord, long wing thus implying high AR.
 Down-wash is also less compared to low AR wings.

-Increasing airspeed while maintaining altitude results in the AOA being lower and thus less induced drag generated by the wing.
+Increasing airspeed while maintaining altitude calls for an AoA being lower and thus less induced drag generated by the wing.
 Although, parasite drag will go up.
-An aircraft just after take-off has a high AOA, low speed and as such induced drag also high and it can be some 75 % of total drag.
+An aircraft just after takeoff has a high AoA, low speed and as such induced drag is also high and it can be some 75 % of total drag.

-The drag curve (top of the page) shows that total drag is high at slow (high AOA and mainly induced drag) and high airspeeds (low AOA and mainly parasite drag).
+The drag curve (image at top of the page) shows that total drag is high at slow (high AoA and mainly induced drag) and high airspeeds (low AoA and mainly parasite drag).
 Minimum drag is experienced somewhere in the middle where the lift/drag ratio is at its highest.

-This is an indication of aerodynamic efficiency of the aircraft.
-The highest L/D ratio is around 4° AOA for common general aviation aircraft.
-Some manufacturers sell a device which measures the pressures above and below the wing and indicating the AOA on a instrument on the panel.
+This is an indicator of aerodynamic efficiency of the aircraft.
+The highest L/D ratio is found around 4° AoA for common general aviation aircraft.
+Some manufacturers sell a device which measures the pressures above and below the wing and indicating the AoA on an instrument on the panel.
 With this device pilots can fly on AoA instead of airspeed and execute precision short field landings.